Hickenbotham History, Family Crest & Coats of Arms

 Early Origins of the Hickenbotham family

-The surname Hickenbotham was first found in Cheshire
+The surname Hickenbotham was first found in Lancashire where Alexander de Akinbothun was recorded in the Assize Rolls for 1246.

 Early History of the Hickenbotham family